opf/openproject/docs/bim-guide/revit-add-in/README.md

 ---
 sidebar_navigation:
-  title: Revit Add-in
+  title: Revit add-in
   priority: 100
-description: How to use the OpenProject BIM - Revit AddIn.
+description: How to use the OpenProject BIM - Revit add-in.
 robots: index, follow
 keywords: BIM, BCF, IFC, Viewer
 ---

-# Revit Add-In (BIM feature)
+# Revit add-in (BIM feature)

 The *OpenProject Revit Add-In* allows you to use the open source project management software *OpenProject BIM* directly within your Autodesk Revit environment.
 It lets you create, inspect and manage issues right in the moment when you can also solve them - when you have your Revit application fired up and the relevant BIM models open.
 Issues get stored as BIM Issues centrally and are available to every team member in real time - thanks to our browser based IFC viewer even to those team members without expensive Revit licenses.
 No BCF XML import/export is needed.
 However, you still can import and export BCF XML as you like and stay interoparable with any other software for BIM Issue Management.